What is vinyl chloride?

 Previous Restrictions

 In the 1970s, the White House Council on Environmental Quality and EPA officials raised serious concerns about the health impacts of vinyl chloride, leading to the passage of the “original” TSCA in 1976.
 Since 1974, the EPA has taken significant steps to ban the use of vinyl chloride in various products due to its potential health and environmental risks.
-Vinyl chloride is banned in the following uses:
+Vinyl chloride is banned or restricted in the following uses:

 Aerosol Spray Propellants